by Markus Kuhn

 Without any further additions, a date and time as written above is assumed to be in some local time zone.
 In order to indicate that a time is measured in Universal Time (UTC), you can append a capital letter Z to a time as in

 Note: The Z stands for the “zero meridian”, which goes through Greenwich in London, and it is also commonly used in radio communication where it is pronounced “Zulu” (the word for Z in the international radio alphabet).
 Universal Time (sometimes also called “Zulu Time”) was called Greenwich Mean Time (GMT) before 1972, however this term should no longer be used.
 Since the introduction of an international atomic time scale, almost all existing civil time zones are now related to UTC, which is slightly different from the old and now unused GMT.]

 +hh:mm, +hhmm, or +hh

-can be added to the time to indicate that the used local time zone is hh hours and mm minutes ahead of UTC.
-For time zones west of the zero meridian, which are behind UTC, the notation
+can be appended to the local time to indicate that the local time zone used is hh hours and mm minutes ahead of UTC.
+For time zones west of the zero meridian, which are behind UTC, one of the negative offsets

 -hh:mm, -hhmm, or -hh

 is appended instead, to indicate that the preceding local time is hh hours and mm minutes behind UTC.
 For example, Central European Time (CET), which is an hour ahead of UTC, is indicated by appending +0100, while U.S./Canadian Eastern Standard Time (EST), which is five hours behind UTC, is indicated by appending -0500.
 Therefore, the following three strings all indicate the same point in time (noon UTC):